 The end result was that my transmission when it shifted from first to second gear would just about break your neck at the wide-open throttle position.
 And yes both of my giant L-60 tires would chirp since I had a 3:55 Positraction rear differential installed.
 Note the shift was always firm but much gentler at part throttle so it was not uncomfortable to drive in.

-The main parts that are included in this component are the valve body itself that includes the hydraulic passageways, a separator plate and the transfer plate or housing.
-Inside the housing you will find spool valves, check balls and poppet valves.
+The main parts that are included in this component are the valve body itself containing the hydraulic passageways, a separator plate and the transfer plate or housing.
+Inside the housing you'll find spool valves, check balls and poppet valves.
 All of these items are responsible for either stopping or directing automatic transmission fluid flow.

 These parts are then all bolted together as a single unit and mounted to the case housing so that the hydraulic passageways match-up with the internal passageways of the case assembly.
 It is the valve body's job to sense and respond to the drivers needs at the same time that it is determining engine speed and vehicle load.